 Head of year 2

 Emma Wilkinson started her journey into teaching in Bristol with a First Class degree in Early Childhood Studies.
 She focused on how children learn from birth, nature vs nurture and how we can create the best, most inspiring learning environment for children.
 After working in a Nursery in Wimbledon, Brighton University beckoned to complete her General Teaching Practice before moving to Amesbury.
-Emma is the Head of Year 2 and has taught at Amesbury for 6 years.
+Emma is the Head of Year 2 and has taught at Amesbury for over 7 years.
 Her emphasis is on providing the children with an enriched and inspiring curriculum whilst ensuring each child is being catered for in a way that supports their individual learning and development.